-If hypopituitarism is caused by a tumor, you may need surgery to remove the tumor, with or without radiation therapy.
+If hypopituitarism is caused by a tumor, you may need surgery to remove the tumor.
+Radiation therapy may also be needed.

-You will need lifelong hormone therapy to replace hormones that are no longer made by organs under the control of the pituitary gland.
+You will need lifelong hormone medicines to replace hormones that are no longer made by organs under the control of the pituitary gland.
 These may include:

 Drugs are also available to treat related infertility in men and women.

 Hypopituitarism is usually permanent.
 It requires lifelong treatment with one or more medicines.
 But you can expect a normal life span.

 Side effects of medicines to treat hypopituitarism can develop.
 However, do not stop any medicine on your own without talking with your health care provider first.

 Call your provider if you develop symptoms of hypopituitarism.